-Tips for when you visit the dentist
+Tips for when you visit the Dentist

-- \checkmark Tell your dentist that you are covered by Delta Dental of Washington - \checkmark Provide information on other dental coverage you may have - If you are covered by more than one dental plan, your dentist's office will help coordinate your coverage.
-Your dentist and dental plans will work together to make sure you get the most out of your dental benefits. - Tell your dentist's office about both plans. - ✓ Request a Confirmation of Treatment and Cost when your dentist recommends treatment.
-This is a pretreatment estimate, which is different from preauthorization, which is described in the section on enrollment and using your benefits. - For expensive, extensive treatment, get a precise estimate by asking your dentist to submit a request.
-Once submitted, you will receive a Confirmation of Treatment and Costs from us. - A confirmation details your dentist's specific treatment plan, what your benefits pay, and gives you an accurate out-of-pocket estimate.
-Many dentists are able to get confirmations in real-time.
-If not, you can view your confirmation through your MySmile account or wait for a paper version via standard mail. - ✓ Talk about your health - A healthy smile is an important part of your overall health.
+- ✓ Tell your Dentist that you are covered by Delta Dental of Washington - ✓ Provide information on other dental coverage you may have - If you are covered by more than one dental plan, your Dentist's office will help coordinate your coverage.
+Your Dentist and dental plans will work together to make sure you get the most out of your dental benefits. - Tell your Dentist's office about both plans. - ✓ Request a Confirmation of Treatment and Cost when your Dentist recommends treatment.
+This is a pretreatment estimate, which is different from preauthorization, which is described in the section on enrollment and using your benefits. - For expensive, extensive treatment, get a precise estimate by asking your Dentist to submit a request.
+Once submitted, you will receive a Confirmation of Treatment and Costs from us. - A confirmation details your Dentist's specific treatment plan, what your benefits pay, and gives you an accurate out-of-pocket estimate.
+Many Dentists are able to get confirmations in real-time.
+If not, you can view your confirmation through your MySmile account or elect to have a copy sent to you. - ✓ Talk about your health - A healthy smile is an important part of your overall health.
 Research shows there's a link between your oral and overall health.
-Telling your dentist about your health helps them provide better care to your smile. - ✓ Talk to your dentist about: - Cancer; many treatments cause dry mouth and painful gums. - Diabetes; gum disease makes it harder to control blood sugar. - Heart disease; people with unhealthy gums are twice as likely to have heart disease. - Medications; many can cause dry mouth which can cause bad breath and cavities. - o Pregnancy; moms can pass cavity-causing bacteria to their babies. - Tobacco use; increases your risk of tooth decay, gum disease, tooth loss and oral cancer.
+Telling your Dentist about your health helps them provide better care to your smile. - ✓ Talk to your Dentist about: - Cancer; many treatments cause dry mouth and painful gums. - o Diabetes; gum disease makes it harder to control blood sugar. - Heart disease; people with unhealthy gums are twice as likely to have heart disease. - o Medications; many can cause dry mouth which can cause bad breath and cavities. - o Pregnancy; moms can pass cavity-causing bacteria to their babies. - Tobacco use; increases your risk of tooth decay, gum disease, tooth loss and oral cancer.